Nipo Strongheart: Biography

-Named George Mitchell, Jr. by his European-American father, also George Mitchell, and later known as Strongheart, the boy was believed to have been born to a Native American mother named Chi-Nach-Lut Schu-Wah-Elks.
+Named George Mitchell Jr. by his European-American father, also George Mitchell, and later known as Strongheart, the boy was believed to have been born to a Native American mother named Chi-Nach-Lut Schu-Wah-Elks.
 She was also known as Lenora (née Williams) Mitchell.
-Strongheart's mother reportedly died when the boy was young.
+Strongheart's mother reportedly died when he was a young boy.

 According to an article in the Encyclopedia of the American Indian in the Twentieth Century, after his mother's death, Strongheart was adopted or raised by one of his mother's relatives for several years, living with them and attending the reservation boarding school at Fort Simcoe.
 This was in keeping with Yakama tradition.

 These biographies—and others—agree that Strongheart and his father were employed as bareback trick riders for Buffalo Bill's Wild West Show and Pawnee Bill traveling shows.
 Full families, including women and children, were employed by these shows and traveled on tour.
 They often set up and lived in encampments on the road similar to the traditional Indian camps.
 In a sense this helped them preserve their culture at a time when it was being suppressed elsewhere.
 One biography states that he acquired the name Nipo (short for Nee-Ha-Pouw) during a show after he fainted and regained consciousness.
 It was as if he had risen from the dead, and the name is interpreted as "he lives!" or the imperative "live!"
 He added "Nipo" to his Yakama name, Chtu-Tum-Nah, which he translated as "Strongheart".
 Another biography states that the name "Nipo" was given to Strongheart in his infancy by his adoptive mother.

 At some point his official status as a member of the Yakama Nation ended.
 At a performance in 1927, he said that when his military service ended, he had been given the choice of returning to the reservation or losing his tribal rights.
 He did return but soon left the reservation again.

 In the 1930s, when the government was encouraging tribes to reorganize their governments under the Indian Reorganization Act of 1934, Strongheart attempted to document his Yakama lineage.